gomorpheus/morpheus-apidoc/source/includes/_setup.md

 Setup includes connecting to the [Morpheus Hub](https://morpheushub.com).
 This is done either by registering a new account or logging in to an existing account, which connects your appliance to your organization's hub account.
 By default, a community license key will be generated and installed in your new appliance.

 If you choose not to connect to the hub, you will need to install a license key manually later on.
-This can be done with the [License](#license) api.
+A license can be installed using the [Install License](#install-license) endpoint.

 Some community builds of the Morpheus appliance will come with a pre-installed license, so you can skip the license install step.